argtable/argtable.github.io/tutorial/index.md

   <file>                    input files
 ```

-You can implement the command-line parsing logic with Argtable in the following code snippet:
+You can implement the command-line parsing logic with Argtable in the following way:

 ```cpp
 #include "argtable3.h"